Might and Magic VII: For Blood and Honor: Plot

-With the Kreegan dealt a blow, the party soon receive wetsuits from Resurectra/Kastore, and venture into the "Lincoln" battling droids and finally retrieving the Osciliation Overthruster.
+With the Kreegan dealt a blow, the party soon receive wetsuits from Resurectra/Kastore, and venture onto the submerged Lincoln, battling droids and finally retrieving the Osciliation Overthruster.
 The story ends depending on the party's chosen alignment.
-If Light, Resurectra's party uses the Overthruster to complete the Gate, thus being transported to a neighbouring space station where the party meets Corak (that is, a second C.O.R.A.K. module Guardian - another appeared throughout Might and Magic II-V) who reveals the nature of the Ancients' war.
-If dark, Kastore's party uses it to revive the Heavenly Forge, thus producing an endless supply of futuristic weaponry capable of dominating the world.
-This ending was planned to be canonical, leading into the events of Heroes of Might and Magic III: Armageddon's Blade.
+If Light, Resurectra's party uses the Overthruster to complete the Gate, thus being transported to a neighbouring space station where the party meets Corak (that is, a second C.O.R.A.K. module Guardian - the first Corak appeared throughout Might and Magic II to V), who reveals they can go anywhere in the Ancients' network of Gates from there.
+This is the canonical ending.
+If Dark, Kastore's party uses the Overthruster to revive the Heavenly Forge, thus producing an endless supply of futuristic weaponry capable of dominating the world.
+This ending was planned to be canonical and lead into the emergence of a high-tech Forge faction in Armageddon's Blade, but the Forge town was scrapped.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Aaron John Loeb of NextGen said, "If you have a burning hunger for a new RPG, Might and Magic VII offers a fine quick fix, but you don't get anything more than you'd expect."

 The game was nominated for Computer Games Strategy Plus' and Computer Gaming World's 1999 "Role-Playing Game of the Year" awards, both of which ultimately went to Planescape: Torment.